The activities of the the Commonwealth Ombudsman office are governed by a number of Commonwealth and ACT laws.

 Public interest disclosures

-All Australian government agencies, Commonwealth companies and public authorities have responsibilities under the PID Act to investigate suspected wrongdoing and take appropriate action.
+All Australian government agencies, Commonwealth companies and public authorities have responsibilities under the Public Interest Disclosure Act 2013 (PID Act) to investigate reports made by public officials of suspected wrongdoing and take appropriate action.
 Disclosers are also afforded protections from reprisal action and certain immunities from liability.

-You can view our privacy statement relating to our PID function here
+You can view our privacy statement relating to our PID functions here.